 In Phuntsoling (at Bhutan’s southern border with India) the weather is hot and humid –a subtropical climate pretty much unchanging throughout the year.
 Temperatures vary between 15-30 degrees Celsius.
 At cities in the country’s center, such as Thimpu, Paro, Punakha, and Bhumathang, the climate is more seasonal with warm summers and cool, dry winters.
 The weather in the far Northern reaches of the kingdom is much colder during winter.
 Mountain peaks are perpetually covered in snow and lower parts remain cool due to the high altitude terrain.

 No independent traveling is permitted in Bhutan.
-You must buy all inclusive tour package to travel in Bhutan and the trip is completely arranged according to the tour package.
+You must buy an inclusive tour package to travel in Bhutan and the trip is wholly arranged according to the tour package.
 However, you can walk around freely when you have free time in Thimpu and Paro.

 Standard tourist lodging is included in your basic tour package.
 However, international chain hotels and resorts are available in Paro and Thimpu with supplemental costs.
-Some nights can include a stay at a farmhouse.
+Some nights can consist of a stay at a farmhouse.

 No independent travel is permitted so no visa is granted unless you buy a tour package.
-We handle all visa formalities once you decided to buy one of our Bhutan tour.
+We handle all visa formalities once you decide to buy one of our Bhutan tours.

 Due to COVID-19 entry to Bhutan for travel is not opened.Share this tour